Golden-Arc/Code_Generation_LLM/README.md

 - Aggregation criteria: All global keyframes are included in the final keyframe list.
 Local keyframes are also included if there is no global keyframe within 5 frames of their position.
 ### 3.5 OCR：
 - The purpose of OCR is to extract text information from all keyframes.
-- The base model is easyocr, which uses the CRAFT algorithm for detection and CRNN for recognition.
+- The base model is [EasyOCR](https://github.com/JaidedAI/EasyOCR), which uses the CRAFT algorithm for detection and CRNN for recognition.
 The CRNN model comprises three components: feature extraction with ResNet, sequence labeling with LSTM, and decoding with CTC.
 This deep learning process is implemented in PyTorch.
 ### 3.6 Prompt Constructing:
 - In prompt construction, the aim is for the large model to understand task objectives and integrate available information to infer and generate complete, accurate control code.
 - Prerequisite Tasks: Equip the model with knowledge to comprehend information related to mouse pointer, keyframes, and the experimental platform, and align it accordingly.